Terms of Engagement and Client Information

 (a) Fixed Price Work

 For most residential property transactions and for some other work we charge a fixed price which includes legal fees and disbursements paid by us on your behalf and GST.
 A list of these prices is available on request and is also found on our website: www.propertylawauckland.co.nz.
+In addition to our fixed prices, we may charge a one-off standard fee of $150.00 including GST for Anti Money Laundering regulatory compliance.

 These fixed prices cover the usual legal work and disbursements for such jobs.
 Where additional legal work and/or disbursements are required they will be charged in addition to the fixed price.
 Such additional work will be charged at the rates shown below for Other Work or at a lower rate at our discretion.
-Some examples of additional work are listed at the end of the Price List on our website.
+Examples of additional work are listed at the end of the Price List on our website.

 For some variations on fixed price transactions (e.g. refinancing of two or more properties together) and for some other jobs we may agree on a fixed price with you or we may provide you with an estimated price.